Yuliya-Kaleda/A-F/README.md

 3. The data is cached for offline use.

 #Comments
-The endpoint provided in the instructions (http://www.abercrombie.com/anf/nativeapp/Feeds/promotions.json) should be corrected as far as map data is concerned.
+The endpoint provided in the instructions (http://www.abercrombie.com/anf/nativeapp/Feeds/promotions.json) should be corrected as far as data mapping is concerned.
 In the JSON array "promotions" there is a field "button", which is an object in first case and an array in the second case.
 I was not sure whether it was done intentionally or it was a bug.
-That is the reason why I provided url constants in the class CardActivity.
+That is the reason why url constants are provided in the class CardActivity.

 The app was tested on Android version 4.4.4, Moto G(model number).
 In the specifications there was no requirement to make the app compatible with various Android versions.